-- Reviews thereby ensuring employees receive feedback on their work performance for the period of time they worked prior to taking leave and are included in the annual salary review process. - Training: Employees can attend training while on parental leave see Keeping in Touch Days below. - Service: Taking unpaid parental leave does not break an employee's continuity of service but is not taken into account in calculating leave entitlement and accruals.
-All types of paid leave do not accrue during periods of unpaid leave. - Public Holidays: Where a public holiday falls during a period of unpaid leave the public holiday is forfeited by the employee. - Allowances: Employee allowances will cease to be paid during periods of unpaid leave ie: first aid allowance, car allowance, site allowance, accommodation allowance, food allowance, LAHFA etc.
+- Training: Employees can attend training while on parental leave see Keeping in Touch Days below. - Service: Taking unpaid parental leave does not break an employee's continuity of service. - All types of paid leave continue to accrue during periods of paid leave.
+When leave is taken at half your contracted employment hours, the leave accrual will be pro-rata during this time. - Public Holidays: Where a public holiday falls during a period of unpaid leave the public holiday is forfeited by the employee. - Allowances: Employee allowances will cease to be paid during periods of unpaid leave ie: first aid allowance, car allowance, site allowance, accommodation allowance, food allowance, LAHFA etc.